aindilis/free-life-planner/README.md

 https://github.com/aindilis/flp

-The FRDCSA project has collected a many A.I. tools and is working to apply them toward planning for day-to-day life.
+The FRDCSA project has collected many A.I. tools and is working to apply them toward planning for day-to-day life.
 (There is a VM containing the core systems: https://github.com/aindilis/frdcsa-panoply-git-20200329 ).
 Sometimes